P-SAHANA-BLR/e-commerce_web/README.md

 This is a simple and elegant **E-Commerce Web Application** built using **HTML, CSS, JavaScript**, and **MongoDB** (via Node.js backend).
 It allows users to browse products, view details, and place orders that are stored in MongoDB.
-The admin panel can manage (Add/Edit/Delete) products and view customer orders.

 ## 🚀 Features
 ### 🧍‍♂️ User Side
 - View all products in a grid format.
 - Click on any product to see detailed information.